Improving the adaptive and continuous learning capabilities of artificial neural networks: Lessons from multi-neuromodulatory dynamics: Multi-neuromodulatory dynamics in ANNs: a conceptual model

+To illustrate the effects of multi-neuromodulatory dynamics, we present a conceptual study using a \textbf{reward-driven, extra-dimensional/intra-dimensional set-shifting Go/No-Go task} \citep{dias_dissociation_1996, konishi_transient_1998, robbins_shifting_2007}; Figure \ref{fig:F3}A. In this paradigm, the agent must respond to pairings of two sets of input patterns representing distinct sensory modalities (e.g., visual (A, B) and auditory (X, Y) stimuli; Figure \ref{fig:F3}C) and must learn, through trial and error, which stimulus predicts a reward.
+The agent’s objective is to acquire and maintain an appropriate response policy under a given contingency.
+Crucially, midway through the experiment, the stimulus–reward contingency is altered, such that the previously rewarded “Go” cue no longer applies, forcing the agent to rapidly adapt its behavior to a new contingency.

+We examine how DA-like signals support reward-driven plasticity under stable contingencies, while NA-like signals enable rapid reconfiguration and exploration following contingency shifts -- capturing key aspects of biological learning flexibility that emerge only when both neuromodulators act in concert.
+Motivated by reinforcement learning strategies, we consider an actor–critic architecture \citep{chung_reinforcement_2020, dayan_theoretical_2001, sutton_reinforcement_2020} augmented by a predictive coding sub-module for detecting unexpected changes in the environment \citep{barry_fast_2024}, thereby facilitating flexibility when reward contingencies change \citep{wainstein_2025, munn_neuronal_2023, rodriguezgarcia2025noradrenergic} -- see Figure \ref{fig:F3}B.

-\paragraph{Actor network.} The actor network will be responsible for the agent’s decision making.
-We consider two clusters of neurons (one for each action: 'Go' or 'No-Go'), each containing excitatory and inhibitory neurons.
-The network selects the action depending on the cluster that has the higher net firing rate, i.e., the average firing rate of the excitatory neurons minus that of the inhibitory neurons.
+\begin{itemize} \item The \textbf{actor network} is responsible for the agent’s decision-making.
+We use two groups of neurons (one for each action 'Go' (blue) or 'No-Go' (grey)), each containing excitatory and inhibitory units.
+The network selects the action depending on the group that has a higher net firing rate, i.e., the average firing rate of the excitatory neurons minus that of the inhibitory neurons.

-\paragraph{Critic network.} The critic network, composed of excitatory and inhibitory neurons, estimates the value of the expected reward at the current state by its net firing rate.
-By comparing the estimated value with the actual reward received during the trial, the TD error is computed \citep{schultz_neural_1997}.
+\item The \textbf{critic network}, composed of excitatory and inhibitory neurons, estimates the value of the expected reward in the current state by its net firing rate.
+The TD error is computed by comparing the estimated value with the actual reward received during the trial \citep{schultz_neural_1997}.
 The RPE represents the DA activity of the network and acts as a third factor that modifies synaptic plasticity, following the R-STDP learning rule \citep{chung_reinforcement_2020}.
-Specifically, DA activity adjusts the reward expectancy based on the current contingency.
-Mathematically, for the set of contingencies $C_1, C_2, C_3, ...
-C_n$ within the task, it will minimize the loss function $L{C_i}$ for each contingency through the RPE.
+Specifically, DA activity adjusts the reward expectancy based on current contingency.